gobbyo/IoT/docs/tutorial-rasp-remoteled.md

     from azure.iot.device.aio import ProvisioningDeviceClient, IoTHubDeviceClient
     ```

-1. Copy and paste the following environment variables to access the Device Provisioning Service.
-Note the `DPS_HOST`, `DPS_SCOPEID`, and `DPS_REGISTRATIONID` will need to be added to the .env file, see the following table for details.
+1. Copy and paste the following variables following your import statements from the previous step.
+Note the `DPS_HOST`, `DPS_SCOPEID`, and `DPS_REGISTRATIONID` will need to be added to your [`.env` file](howto-connectionstrings.md), see the following table for details.

     ```python
     LED_channel = 17